fallaciousreasoning/nz-place-search/README.md

 This repository provides a simple tool for searching places in NZ.

+## Live version

+A live test site is available at https://nz-places.now.sh

+(the API is available at https://nz-places.now.sh/api/search?query=Aoraki)

 ## Run a local search server
 `npm run start`